Wild pitch gives Mariners win over A’s

 Haniger gave Seattle a 4-3 lead in the fifth inning, sitting on a hanging breaking ball from Bassitt and sending it over the wall in dead center for a two-run homer.

-His third multi-homer of the season gave him 25 total on the season, easily the most on the team with Kyle Seager behind him with 18.
+His third multihomer of the season gave him 25 total on the season, easily the most on the team with Kyle Seager behind him with 18.

+“He’s got good stuff,” Haniger said.
+“For me, I’m just trying to be really selective with him.
+Some nights you foul off good pitches to hit and some some nights you barrel them up.
+I got some good pitches to drive with him and luckily put a good swing on them.”

-Haniger’s homers took Gilbert off the hook for the loss.
+Haniger’s homers took starter Logan Gilbert, who struggled in the outing, off the hook for the loss.

-After working through the first two innings scoreless, allowing just a double to Tony Kemp and striking out four of the seven batters he faced on high 90s fastballs, the A’s quickly adjusted their approach the second time through the lineup.
-They knew realized Gilbert didn’t have a secondary pitch and they were going to stop chasing at elevated fastballs, forcing him back down in the stirkeozne where they could handle it.
+After working through the first two innings scoreless, allowing just a double to Tony Kemp and striking out four of the seven batters he faced on high 90s fastballs, the A’s quickly adjusted their approach the second time through the lineup vs. Gilbert.
+They realized he didn’t have a feel with his secondary pitches.
+They stopped chasing at elevated fastballs, forcing him back down in the strike zone where they could handle it.

-Gilbert never got out of the third inning, succumbing to a myriad of long at-bats where he simply didn’t have a secondary pitch to put away Oakland hitters, who were fouling off fastball after fastball.
+Gilbert never got out of the third inning, succumbing to a myriad of long at-bats where he simply didn’t have enough feel for a secondary pitch to put away hitters, who were fouling off fastball after fastball.

 With one out and Elvis Andrus, who led off the third with a single, leadoff hitter Mark Canha worked a nine-pitch walk.
 Tony Kemp followed with a RBI single to center off a 1-0 fastball.
-The second out of the inning came on a deep flyball to center from Matt Olson.
+The second out of the inning came on a deep fly to center from Matt Olson.
 Gilbert wouldn’t get the third out.
-Veteran switch-hitter Jed Lowrie spit on three fastballs outside of the zone and then turned a 3-0 fastball at the bottom of the zone into a top-spinning single to right field that scored two runs and gave Oakland a 3-2 lead.
+Veteran switch-hitter Jed Lowrie didn’t chase three fastballs outside of the zone and then turned a 3-0 fastball at the bottom of the zone into a top-spinning single to right field that scored two runs and gave Oakland a 3-2 lead.
 Gilbert’s night ended when he lost a 13-pitch battle with Ramon Laureano that resulted in a single to right field.
 The at-bat was indicative of Gilbert’s issues.
 He fell behind 3-1 on back-to-back sliders and then threw nine consecutive fastballs to Laureano, knowing he couldn’t spot any other pitch to avoid walking him.

 With 41 pitches thrown in the third inning, about 10 extra due to Laureano, Mariners manager Scott Servais had no choice but to pull his young starter.